varsha1206/AIAgents4Pharma/docs/talk2biomodels/models/intro.md

 Biological models are critical for understanding complex biological mechanisms, yet they often remain inaccessible to those without a programming or mathematical background. **Talk2BioModels** bridges this gap by offering:

-- **Natural Language Interaction**: Ask questions or make requests directly.
+- **Natural Language Interaction**: Simulate or ask questions to mathematical models directly.
-- **Streamlined Simulations**: Forward simulation of both internal and open-source models (e.g., BioModels).
+- **Streamlined Simulations**: Forward simulation of both internal and open-source models (e.g., BioModels database).
 - **Dynamic Adjustments**: Modify model parameters to simulate diverse conditions.
 - **Powerful Queries**: Effortlessly retrieve and analyze simulation results.

----

-### Key Features

-- **Simplified Access**:
-    - No coding required—use natural language to interact with models.
-- **Flexible Simulations**:
-    - Simulate and analyze models under different conditions by adjusting parameters.
-- **Efficient Insights**:
-    - Query simulation results directly and focus on your research goals.

----

-### Getting Started
-Ready to dive in?
-Learn how to:

-1. Forward simulate models.

-2. Adjust parameters and run custom simulations.

-3. Query results in seconds.
+### How to access Talk2BioModels?

+There are 2 ways to access Talk2BioModels:

+- **Set up the Streamlit app**: Follow the instructions on the home page to set up an launch the Streamlit app.
-Explore the full tutorial for step-by-step guidance!
+- **Use the PyPI package**: Follow the tutorial for step-by-step guidance on how to use the PyPI package.